Contentful Paint

 Classification, process, differentiation and practical recommendations.

-The Vickers method is a static hardness testing method, which can be further characterised as follows:
+The Vickers method is a static hardness test method that can be further characterised as follows:

-• The Vickers method has a test load range from 1 gf according to ISO respectively from 1 gf up to 120 kgf according to ASTM, which means that this method can be used for hardness testing across all load ranges (from the micro to the low-load through to the macro range).
+• The Vickers method works with test loads from 1 gf according to ISO or from 1 gf to 120 kgf according to ASTM, i.e. this method can be used to test hardness in all load ranges (from the micro range to the small load range to the macro range)

-• Indenter shape and material: The indenter is an equilateral pyramid (with a square base) made of diamond with a plane angle of 136°.
+• Shape and material of the indenter: The indenter is an equilateral pyramid (square base) made of diamond with a dihedral angle of 136°

 How to read and represent a Vickers hardness value